lineality/Online_Voting_Using_One_Time_Pads/README.md

 - storing document
 - converting document

-Step 1: (During in-person registration [off-line]: voter registers) Before the election ends: A person, e.g. in-person, with ID (identifiable as an eligible voter according to local rules), goes to the Voting-Office to register for the vote-over-a-network (with One-Time-Pad) (online voting) process.
+Step 1: (During in-person registration [not-over-a-network/not-online]: voter registers) Before the election ends: A person, e.g. in-person, with ID (identifiable as an eligible voter according to local rules), goes to the Voting-Office to register for the vote-over-a-network (with One-Time-Pad) (online voting) process.

 (Note: There is a system-design-choice to allow (or not) registration for more than one election.
 This issue can be related to the format/type of the submitted ballot.
 For example: